 Laboratory Test Abnormalities

-In Study 3, there were more reports of hyperglycemia among adults and adolescents receiving ADVAIR HFA, but this was not seen in Studies 1 and 2.
+In Trial 3, there were more reports of hyperglycemia among adults and adolescents receiving ADVAIR HFA, but this was not seen in Trials 1 and 2.

 Eye: Cataracts, glaucoma.